mantidproject/mantid/docs/source/algorithms/IndexSatellitePeaks-v1.rst

 IndexSatellitePeaks is used to find the higher dimensional miller indices that index a collection of "satellite" fractional single crystal peaks.
-This algorithm takes a PeaksWorkspace, output from the algorithm RefineSatellitePeaks, and returns a new table with integer indices for each peak.
+This algorithm takes a PeaksWorkspace, output from the algorithm FindSatellitePeaks, and returns a new table with integer indices for each peak.

 This algorithm works by first attempting to finding the minimum number of distinct modulation (`q`) vectors that are required to fully index the collection of peaks.
-The full list of q vectors is found using the same method described in the :ref:`RefineSatellitePeaks <algm-RefineSatellitePeaks-v1>` algorithm.
+The full list of q vectors is found using the same method described in the :ref:`FindSatellitePeaks <algm-FindSatellitePeaks-v1>` algorithm.
 The basis set is then chosen from this list.
 If there are multiple choices of vectors the algorithm will always choose the smallest one.
 This defines the number of additional dimensions required to index the crystal with